afrisiringo/Covid19-ExlporatoryDataAnalysisUsingSqlServer/README.md

 # COVID-19 : Exploratory Data Analysis Using SQL Server

+## Usage
+To run the analysis, you'll need access to a SQL server instance and the datasets `CovidDeaths.xlsx` and `CovidVaccinations.xlsx`.
+The SQL scripts used for analysis are available in `COVID-19-EDA with SQL Server.sql`

 ## Overview
 This project is an exploratory data analysis (EDA) of COVID-19 deaths and vaccination data using SQL Server.
 The analysis aims to uncover insights and patterns related to COVID-19 cases, deaths, and vaccination rates across various countries and continents.